 Levee Café & Lounge

 La Mer continues to build on its impressive portfolio of eateries with Levee, a sleek café-meets-lounge that serves what it refers to as “heartfelt home cooking”.
-Here, a seasonal menu of French-Mediterranean favorites such as risotto, spinach-ricotta ravioli, and skin-fried sea bass are served alongside laid-back fare like sliders, fish and chips, falafel wraps, and lamb chops.
+Here, a seasonal menu of French-Mediterranean favorites such as risotto, spinach-ricotta ravioli, and skin-fried sea bass are served alongside laid-back fare like sliders, fish and chips, and falafel wraps.
 The combination may come across as confusing at first, but translates to a menu that caters to virtually every palate, making it ideal for dining in a big group.
-Adding to its appeal is the relaxed ambience on the beach-chic al fresco terrace, where you’ll want to linger with one of Levee’s specialty mocktails for hours on end.
+Adding to its appeal is the beach-chic al fresco terrace, where you’ll want to linger with one of Levee’s specialty mocktails for hours on end.
 And on that subject: the ‘Maracuya Picante’ packs a punch – but in a good way.

 Where the restaurant truly shines, however, is the sweet stuff.
 We’ve yet to meet anyone who’d turn down an açaí bowl, waffles with poached pear and maple syrup, crepes Suzette with vanilla ice cream, or French toast with berry compote on the weekend – each of which seems especially enticing past noon somehow.
 Luckily, breakfast is served all day at Levee, complemented by the dizzying array of tarts, cookies, cakes, and pastries that are baked on-site each morning.
 You’ll relish the struggle of picking just one.